 - This is a non-need based loan that a parent may borrow to help the student.

 - This is a fixed interest rate loan.

 - This loan is under the parents' name.

-- We offer FASTChoice, a loan comparison tool that assists borrowers in selecting a loan that is best suited to meet their needs.
+- Utilize our private loan comparison tool to compare and select a loan that is best suited to meet your needs.

 Have Questions on the Federal Perkins Loan Program?
-Find out more information on that here.
+Find more information here.